seniors holding exercise dumbbells

 1 Pound Weights

-1 lb weights are great for beginners AND as you become stronger they are beneficial when held during a cardio class for extra sculpting/toning of the arms & shoulders.
+1 lb weights are great for beginners, and as you become stronger, they are beneficial when held during a cardio class for extra sculpting/toning of the arms & shoulders.
 These are a good starting point for older adults who are new to strength training or have limited mobility.
 They can be used for exercises such as arm circles, bicep curls, and lateral raises.
-Also recommended pushing up overhead.
+I also recommended pushing up overhead.

 2 Pound Weights

-2 lb weights are great for beginners AND as you become stronger they are beneficial when held during a cardio class for extra sculpting/toning of the arms & shoulders.
+2 lb weights are great for beginners, and as you become stronger, they are beneficial when held during a cardio class for extra sculpting/toning of the arms & shoulders.
 Once an older adult has built some strength and feels comfortable with 1-pound weights, they can progress to 2-pound weights.
-These can be used for exercises such as overhead presses, tricep extensions, and front raises.
+These can be used for exercises such as overhead presses, triceps extensions, and front raises.

 3 Pound Weights